Which bank is best?

 UOB’s Commercial Banking Accounts are divided into three groups.
 Under each group is an account that will suit your business banking needs.
 Today, we will look at the operating accounts, as they are the ones made for businesses and allow the most cash flow.
 You can read reviews for UOB here.

 You still need to go through the usual process when opening an account with UOB.
 This means you must go to your branch of choice and get the required forms.
 You also need to fill out the necessary information and then submit it to the bank officer.
 This is a lot more inconvenient than the other three banks, which offer account opening services online.

-Finally, let’s talk about a new solution we love here, Revolut !
-This new solution coming soon early 2019 will let you open an account in SGD in Singapore and have your own bank details in EUR or USD (and more currencies to come) and 14x cheaper than paypal.
+Finally, let’s talk about a new solution we love here, Transferwise!
+This new solution will let you open an account in SGD in Singapore and have your own bank details in EUR or USD (and more currencies to come) and 14x cheaper than paypal or traditional banks.
 Transfer rates are cheaper than any other banks and also much faster, making it the best bank for companies working in various locations and multiple currencies.
 You can get paid with no fees in any currency you want and they have a business mastercard that works well everywhere.

 This is the bank we are using for our company as it does it all, definitely a must to look at !

 UOB is the most inconvenient in terms of the set-up process.
 Additionally, their website is not user-friendly.
 It’s difficult to compare the different accounts on their website.
 Adding to that, they have high minimum balances and transaction fees.

 DBS has the most convenient procedure taking the least amount of time.
 However, they lack diversity of products in terms of business accounts.
 Unless you opt for their fixed deposit account, you will face monthly fees.
 Doing so, however, will make your funds inaccessible.